equinor/ccs-scripts/docs/webviz/scripts/plume-extent.md

 - Ensure 2+ injectors can be used.

-- Evaluate adding script extentsion from Smeaheia in this code.
+- Evaluate adding script extentsion from Smeaheia in this code; script calculates the minimum distance of the plume to a point or line:

 ![image alt ><](./img/plume_extent2.png)
 <br />